Keeping us safe

 Everyone is welcome at Anaheim City Hall, and the safety of all who visit is a responsibility we take seriously.

-We are introducing new safety measures, starting first at our City Council meetings then expanding to elsewhere at City Hall and to other city facilities.
+We've introduced new safety measures, starting first at our City Council meetings and eventually expanding to elsewhere at City Hall and to other city facilities.

 While new to City Hall, the safety measures are familiar to anyone who has gone to a sporting event, large concert, other government buildings or major public places.